pgooch/inflation/readme.md

 A simple PHP function to either calculate inflation locally or to scrape the http://data.bls.gov/ inflation calculator for the adjustment.

 ### Requirements
 This function requires cURL access if you wish to scrape the bls.gov calculator for your answer.

+Using the update script requires a BLS API key and a little extra setup, check inflation.update.php for details.

 ### Usage
 After including the class call one of the following functions: